 - 3331.
 Location.
-Detecting equipment shall be installed throughout all parts of the protected premises including all rooms, halls, storage areas, basements, attics, lofts and other subdivisions and accessible spaces; and inside all closets, elevator shafts, enclosed stairways, dumb waiter shafts, chutes, and other minor subdivisions and enclosures. - a.
+Fire detecting equipment shall be located on the ceiling or on the side walls near the ceiling.
+It shall be installed throughout all parts of the protected premises including all rooms, halls, storage areas, basements, attics, lofts and other subdivisions and accessible spaces; and inside all closets, elevator shafts, enclosed stairways, dumb-waiter shafts, chutes and other minor subdivisions and enclosures. - a.
 Where codes, standards, laws or authorities having jurisdiction require the protection of selected areas only, the specified areas shall be protected in accordance with this Standard. - b.
 For the purposes of this Article the area underneath a deck, mezzanine, or floor landings of stairways having a minor dimension of four (4) feet or more shall be considered a separate subdivision and shall be protected accordingly. - c.
 Protection may be required under large benches, shelves, or tables and inside cupboards or other enclosures not extending to the ceiling. - d.
 Protection may also be required underneath open loading docks or platforms and their covers, and for accessible underfloor spaces of buildings without basements. - 3332.
 High Temperature Areas.
 Special instructions shall be obtained from the authority having jurisdiction regarding the use of high temperature degree thermostats in boiler rooms, heating boxes, skylights, etc. - 3333.
 Spacing.
-Detector spacings shall not exceed the linear maximums indicated in Underwriters' Laboratories, Inc. Fire Protection Equipment List for the particular device used.
-Closer spacing may be required due to structural characteristics of the protected area, possible drafts, or other conditions affecting detector operation. - 3334.
+Detector spacings shall not exceed the linear maximums indicated by tests of Underwriters' Laboratories, Inc. and Factory Mutual Laboratories for the particular device used.
+Closer spacing may be required due to structural characteristics of the protected area, possible drafts, or other conditions affecting detector operation.
+Spacing of thermostats at right angles to solid joists should be reduced 50 per cent. - 3334.
 Support.
 Thermostats shall be supported in all cases independently of their attachment to the wires. - 3335.
 Tests.
 Fire detectors shall be tested periodically as specified by the authority having jurisdiction.